dragonflyoss/Dragonfly2/CONTRIBUTING.md

 * any questions on project
 * and so on

-Also we must remind that when filing a new issue, please remember to remove the sensitive data from your post.
+Also, we must remind that when filing a new issue, please remember to remove the sensitive data from your post.
 Sensitive data could be password, secret key, network locations, private business data and so on.